Caesars Entertainment (NASDAQ:CZR) Given New $120.00 Price Target at Deutsche Bank Aktiengesellschaft

-Caesars Entertainment (NASDAQ:CZR) had its price target lifted by Deutsche Bank Aktiengesellschaft from $65.00 to $120.00 in a research report sent to investors on Tuesday, The Fly reports.
+Caesars Entertainment (NASDAQ:CZR) had its price objective increased by Deutsche Bank Aktiengesellschaft from $65.00 to $120.00 in a report issued on Monday morning, Benzinga reports.
 They currently have a buy rating on the stock.

-Several other equities analysts also recently commented on CZR.
-Loop Capital boosted their target price on shares of Caesars Entertainment from $82.00 to $92.00 and gave the stock a buy rating in a report on Friday, February 26th.
-Macquarie boosted their target price on shares of Caesars Entertainment from $86.00 to $100.00 and gave the stock an outperform rating in a report on Friday, February 26th.
-Zacks Investment Research raised shares of Caesars Entertainment from a sell rating to a hold rating in a research note on Wednesday, March 24th.
-Cowen upped their price target on shares of Caesars Entertainment from $82.00 to $90.00 and gave the company an outperform rating in a research note on Friday, February 26th.
-Finally, The Goldman Sachs Group increased their target price on shares of Caesars Entertainment from $92.00 to $95.00 and gave the company a neutral rating in a research note on Monday, March 29th.
-Five equities research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-Caesars Entertainment presently has a consensus rating of Buy and a consensus price target of $83.58.
+Several other brokerages have also weighed in on CZR.
+KeyCorp upped their target price on shares of Caesars Entertainment from $102.00 to $110.00 and gave the stock an overweight rating in a research report on Wednesday, April 14th.
+Loop Capital upped their target price on shares of Caesars Entertainment from $82.00 to $92.00 and gave the stock a buy rating in a research report on Friday, February 26th.
+Zacks Investment Research raised shares of Caesars Entertainment from a sell rating to a hold rating in a report on Wednesday, March 24th.
+Truist Securities upped their price target on shares of Caesars Entertainment from $100.00 to $120.00 and gave the company a buy rating in a report on Monday.
+Finally, Roth Capital upped their price target on shares of Caesars Entertainment from $95.00 to $134.00 and gave the company a buy rating in a report on Thursday, March 4th.
+Five investment analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
+The company has a consensus rating of Buy and a consensus target price of $83.58.

-In other Caesars Entertainment news, CEO Thomas Reeg sold 70,000 shares of the stock in a transaction dated Friday, January 29th.
-The shares were sold at an average price of $70.75, for a total transaction of $4,952,500.00.
-Following the completion of the sale, the chief executive officer now directly owns 271,309 shares of the company’s stock, valued at $19,195,111.75.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, COO Anthony L. Carano sold 25,000 shares of the stock in a transaction dated Friday, January 29th.
-The shares were sold at an average price of $70.75, for a total transaction of $1,768,750.00.
-Following the sale, the chief operating officer now directly owns 93,020 shares of the company’s stock, valued at $6,581,165.
+In other news, CEO Thomas Reeg sold 70,000 shares of the stock in a transaction on Thursday, April 1st.
+The shares were sold at an average price of $88.33, for a total value of $6,183,100.00.
+Following the completion of the sale, the chief executive officer now owns 200,525 shares of the company’s stock, valued at $17,712,373.25.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, COO Anthony L. Carano sold 25,000 shares of the stock in a transaction on Thursday, April 1st.
+The stock was sold at an average price of $88.33, for a total transaction of $2,208,250.00.
+Following the completion of the sale, the chief operating officer now directly owns 67,936 shares of the company’s stock, valued at approximately $6,000,786.88.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 190,000 shares of company stock valued at $15,112,600.
-Insiders own 0.40% of the company’s stock.
+Company insiders own 0.40% of the company’s stock.

-Several institutional investors have recently made changes to their positions in the stock.
-FMR LLC raised its position in shares of Caesars Entertainment by 42.4% in the 4th quarter.
-FMR LLC now owns 26,532,690 shares of the company’s stock valued at $1,970,583,000 after purchasing an additional 7,894,252 shares during the last quarter.
-Point Break Capital Management LLC raised its position in Caesars Entertainment by 2.5% during the 4th quarter.
-Point Break Capital Management LLC now owns 8,343,748 shares of the company’s stock worth $619,690,000 after buying an additional 201,755 shares during the last quarter.
-Janus Henderson Group PLC raised its position in Caesars Entertainment by 0.5% during the 4th quarter.
-Janus Henderson Group PLC now owns 3,493,807 shares of the company’s stock worth $259,485,000 after buying an additional 17,919 shares during the last quarter.
-Northern Trust Corp raised its position in Caesars Entertainment by 25.5% during the 4th quarter.
-Northern Trust Corp now owns 2,799,677 shares of the company’s stock worth $207,933,000 after buying an additional 568,574 shares during the last quarter.
-Finally, Bank of New York Mellon Corp raised its position in Caesars Entertainment by 10.7% during the 4th quarter.
-Bank of New York Mellon Corp now owns 2,045,534 shares of the company’s stock worth $151,922,000 after buying an additional 197,405 shares during the last quarter.
-90.68% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently added to or reduced their stakes in the company.
+Sumitomo Mitsui Trust Holdings Inc. increased its position in shares of Caesars Entertainment by 36.9% in the fourth quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 22,200 shares of the company’s stock worth $1,649,000 after acquiring an additional 5,984 shares in the last quarter.
+Sei Investments Co. grew its holdings in Caesars Entertainment by 0.9% during the 4th quarter.
+Sei Investments Co. now owns 210,394 shares of the company’s stock valued at $15,626,000 after purchasing an additional 1,774 shares in the last quarter.
+Norges Bank acquired a new stake in Caesars Entertainment during the 4th quarter valued at $132,892,000.
+ProShare Advisors LLC grew its holdings in Caesars Entertainment by 105.3% during the 4th quarter.
+ProShare Advisors LLC now owns 56,206 shares of the company’s stock valued at $4,174,000 after purchasing an additional 28,829 shares in the last quarter.
+Finally, FMR LLC grew its holdings in Caesars Entertainment by 42.4% during the 4th quarter.
+FMR LLC now owns 26,532,690 shares of the company’s stock valued at $1,970,583,000 after purchasing an additional 7,894,252 shares in the last quarter.
+90.68% of the stock is owned by institutional investors.

 About Caesars Entertainment